 Now this looks pretty cool but it would look even better if you could see the model’s face.
 So this is where you need a bit of a fill light I used a strong LED light which I purchased from Tesco for about £8 pound.
 I think the light is meant to be used for inspecting your car.
 See pic below.

 At this point you need to get your model to stand super still and for your assistant to have either left the frame.
 Now shine the light on your model for a couple of seconds.
 You can experiment with the durations.
 Your image should now look something like this:

-Review your results and adjust your settings accordingly.
+Review your light painting portraits and adjust your settings accordingly.
 If the image looks a bit dark you need to increase the exposure time or increase your ISO or increase the amount of time that you shine the fill light at your model.
-If the image is over exposed you need to decrease your exposure time or your ISO if it isn’t on 100 already and decrease the amount of time that the LED fill light is shining at the model.
+If the light painting portraits are over exposed you need to decrease your exposure time or your ISO if it isn’t on 100 already and decrease the amount of time that the LED fill light is shining at the model.

 Here’s some more shots of Thom and his trippy Ready Brek glow: